nanobox-io/nanobox-docs/source/scaling/moving-components.html.md

 title: Moving Components Out of a Bunkhouse
 ---

-For many apps, a single Bunkhouse multi-component server works just fine, but as your app grows and you need to expand, you can move components out of your bunkhouse into their own scalable clusters or into another bunkhouse server.
+For many apps, a single Bunkhouse multi-component server works just fine, but as your app grows and you need to expand, you can move components out of your bunkhouse into their own scalable clusters or into other bunkhouse servers.

 To move a component out of a bunkhouse, click on on the "Move" button under the component in your dashboard.